 Make a unique and functional DIY command center that holds information, paper, and loose items.
 And you can even close up this command center when company comes over!

 I’ve been wanting a command center in my craft room for some time.
 If you’re not familiar with the term “command center,” it’s just a fancy term for a place where you keep notes, papers, and important items.
-Many people put them in a central location in their home, but I wanted one near my desk in my craft room.
+I have created a command center in a central location in my home, but I still wanted one near my desk in my craft room.
 This DIY command center uses old wood shutters I’ve turned into paper organizers, something you don’t see everyday.
 It’s charming, fun, and creative!

 One of the fun features of this DIY command center is how the shutters can completely close and cover up your notes and papers.
 I designed it this way on purpose so I could keep my scribblings private whenever I wanted.
 And closing it also allows me to physically close up all the “stuff” when I just want to relax and not be reminded of my to-do list.
 It’s working out quite well for me so far!